 - The thread has a twist just like a rope.
 One end of the thread will enable the needle to slip over it more easily than the other.
 If you’re having trouble, try the other end of the thread.

-Tell me… what is the most daunting thing about hand stitching in your mind?
+What is the most daunting thing about hand stitching in your mind?
+Leave a comment below to share your thoughts.